Top 20 Memphis Music Videos of 2016 (Part 1)

 Director: 9ris 9ris

-Milam and Siler riffed on D.A.
+Milam and Ben Siler riffed on D.A.
 Pennebaker and Bob Dylan's groundbreaking promo clip for "Subterranean Homesick Blues", and the results are alternately moving and hilarious.

 11. Deering & Down "Spaced Out Like An Astronaut" Director: Lahna Deering